Raye: 2019–2021: Euphoric Sad Songs and departure from Polydor

-In 2019, Raye featured on the Odunsi the Engine song "Tipsy" and the David Guetta song "Stay (Don't Go Away)", released in March and May, respectively.
-The latter became Raye's first number-one song on Billboards US Dance/Mix Show Airplay chart issued for 13 July 2019.
+In 2019, Raye featured on Odunsi the Engine's song "Tipsy" and David Guetta's song "Stay (Don't Go Away)", released in March and May, respectively.
+The latter became Raye's first number-one song on Billboards US Dance/Mix Show Airplay chart.
 She supported the singer Khalid on his Free Spirit World Tour.
 Raye co-wrote the track "Bigger" by the singer Beyoncé, which featured on the soundtrack album The Lion King: The Gift, released in July 2019.
 BBC News believed that it was "arguably her biggest song-writing credit" at the time.
 Between August and November 2019, Raye released the solo single "Love Me Again" and the collaboration "Make It to Heaven" with Guetta and the producer Morten.

 In early 2020, Raye released "Tequila" in collaboration with Jax Jones and the DJ Martin Solveig, and "Secrets" with the DJ Regard.
 "Secrets" peaked at number six in the United Kingdom and was certified platinum by the British Phonographic Industry (BPI).
 In July 2020, Raye released "Natalie Don't", which preceded her project Euphoric Sad Songs, released in November.
 It included previously released songs alongside the singles "Love of Your Life" and "Regardless", the latter in collaboration with Rudimental.
 The project centred on the stages of grief.
 The critic Rachel Aroesti from The Guardian gave it a mixed review; she opined it lives up to its title but lacks personality.

-Raye, the DJ Joel Corry, and Guetta released the collaborative single "Bed" in February 2021.
-The song peaked at number three on the UK singles chart, becoming Raye's highest charting single as a lead artist on the chart at the time.
-Additionally, it topped the US Dance/Mix Show Airplay.
-She co-wrote and co-produced the song "Let Them Know" by Mabel.
-In June 2021, Raye released "Call On Me", a song written for her sister and intended to serve as the lead single for her debut studio album.
-Later that month, she revealed that Polydor Records had been withholding her debut album for several years.
-The statement received support from fellow artists including Charli XCX, MNEK, and Rina Sawayama.
+In February 2021, Raye collaborated with Guetta and the DJ Joel Corry on the single "Bed", which reached number three on the UK singles chart—marking her highest-charting single as a lead artist on the chart at the time—and topped the US Dance/Mix Show Airplay chart.
+She also co-wrote and co-produced the song "Let Them Know" by Mabel.
+In June, Raye released "Call On Me", a song written for her sister and intended to serve as the lead single for her debut studio album.
+Later that month, she revealed that Polydor had been withholding her debut album for several years.
+The statement was met with support from fellow artists.
 Following this, Raye went on a hiatus, and later announced that she had parted ways with the label to work as an independent artist.
 Raye closed the year performing her Euphoric Sad Show headline UK and Ireland tour.